 Once all the players and coaches were lined up on the base paths we would all pause for the national anthem.
 Al Houghton stadium has a giant American flag in left center field which meant that I could get great shots of the flag behind the team lined up on the first base side.

 The home team was always on the third base side so I would walk across the field and post up just outside their dugout.
 At this time the players would be ready to go and all standing just inside the fence of the dugout awaiting the signal from the third base umpire to take the field.
 The players had a lot of positive energy just before the game and I caught a lot of great expressions.
+I would still use my 24-70 for the following shots.

 After they burst past me to take their positions I would hustle down behind the catcher to get some shots of the pitcher warming up.
 The shot I was always trying to get was the pitcher watching their pitch with the ball out of focus in frame.
-The closer it appeared to the pitcher’s face the better for me.
+The closer it appeared to the pitcher’s face the better.
 This meant that I basically had to be lined up directly behind the catcher (although all the way at the backstop) which was scary because some of these kids didn’t have the best control and were still throwing 70mph, haha!
 A few times the ball would leave the frame of my camera making me feel like it was on course to drill me in the ribs.
 This was a scary shot to get!

 Once I got what I wanted I would start my game coverage on the third base side.
 This was so I could photograph the home team coming back in the dugout after the inning was over.
 This would be especially interesting if the inning ended with a great play.
 If I was on the opposite side of the field I would never have seen their faces.
+You want to see faces!

 After the top of the first inning, I would go back behind home plate to get the same shot of the visiting team’s pitcher warming up, then I would go up the first base line and shoot the bottom half of the inning there.